Meet the Student Representatives (SRs) and Associate Student Representatives (ASRs)

 Fort Wayne, IN

-Originally from South Florida, Timothy is currently attending Indiana University—Purdue University Fort Wayne (IPFW), in Fort Wayne, IN.
-Timothy is pursuing a dual English B.A. in English Literature and Writing, after which he plans to pursue an M.A. in 19th Century British literature.
-He has a strong passion for literature, primarily concentrating in British fiction, and is researching to develop a concrete definition for sensation fiction.
-Timothy enjoys the writings of Charles Dickens, Wilkie Collins, The Bronte sisters, Edith Wharton, James Patterson, and Rick Riordan.
+Originally from South Florida, Timothy is currently attending Indiana University—Purdue University Fort Wayne (IPFW), in Fort Wayne, IN, and will graduate in May with a B.A. in English, concentrating in English Literature and Writing.
+He has been accepted to an Indiana University graduate program to pursue an M.A. in 19th Century British Literature in fall 2014.
+Timothy has a strong passion for literature, primarily concentrating in British fiction, and is researching to develop a concrete definition for sensation fiction.
+He enjoys the writings of Charles Dickens, Wilkie Collins, The Bronte sisters, Edith Wharton, James Patterson, and Rick Riordan.

 Timothy is currently the Vice-President of his Sigma Tau Delta chapter.
 He is also the founder and President of the Adaptadons Sports Club, which provides individuals with mental or physical disabilities an outlet to participate in sports while attending college.
 Additionally, Timothy was the co-manager of the women's basketball team at IPFW, and was elected Homecoming King.
-Timothy plans to continually be part of Sigma Tau Delta and its efforts to develop and enhance literacy in individual's lives.
-He is honored to be the Midwestern Student Representative (SR) for the 2013-2014 school year and plans to continue to work toward strengthening communications among the Midwestern Region chapters.
+He looks forward to continuing his involvement with Sigma Tau Delta and its efforts to develop and enhance literacy in individual's lives, and is honored to be the Midwestern Student Representative (SR) for a second term.
+His plans include working toward strengthening communications among the Midwestern Region chapters.